 However, the State Appraisal Council believes that it is necessary to consider the route direction and station locations on the route in the next step to have the "straightest possible direction".

-According to the consulting unit that reviewed the pre-feasibility study report of the North-South high-speed railway project (hired by the State Appraisal Council), the number of curves on the route is still very large, accounting for over 35% of the length of the route, which is too large.
+According to the consulting unit that reviewed the pre-feasibility study report of the North-South high-speed railway project (hired by the State Appraisal Council), the number of curves on the route is still very large, accounting for over 35% of the route length, which is too large.
 This affects the speed of passenger trains and the safety of container trains.

 In addition, the location of the station entering a densely populated area will face many difficulties in site clearance, developing TOD station urban areas to open up new economic development space, restructure urban areas, distribute population, and shift economic structure.